KaranRam245/in4392_webapp/README.md

 <sup>*</sup> __Any step indicated should be repeated for each new instance installed__

+### Instance naming
+We name all our instances for the system to know which role each instance might have.
+In future releases, one could rename instances on the fly.
+To rename manually, click in the `Name` column on the AWS console and type the right name.
+The naming conventions are listed below.
+- For the instance manager nodes we give the name `Instance Manager`.
+- For the node manager we give the name `Node manager`.
+- For worker nodes we give the name `Worker`.
+- For the resource managers we give the name `Resource Manager`.

 ### Install essentials on instance
 1. First step is to create an AWS EC2 server.
 We choose a Linux system.
 2. Run `sudo apt-get update -y`.